-- A form of arthritis caused by high level of uric acid in the body, which can then deposit around joints and form needle-like crystals leading to acute painful gout attacks
+Gout is a form of arthritis caused by high level of uric acid in the body, which can then deposit around joints and form needle-like crystals leading to acute painful gout attacks.
+Pain comes very quickly, often at night.

-- Most common part of the body affected by gout: big toe
+Most common part of the body affected by gout:

 Signs and Symptoms